epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/temporary.md

 If you come back to a cue some time in the future and find you don't like it anymore, theres a very easy way to make updates to it.
 All you need to do is make sure you are currently in the cue you want to change, then just start changing lights.
 Once you have everything you like.
 Hit {% include console_button.html content="Update" %} or enter the record command using the ID of the cue you are updating.
 (You don't need to reenter a label if you have one, the board does that automatically.)

 ### Playing back cues
-This is really easy, use the {% include console_button.html content="Go" %} and {% include console_button.html content="Stop" %} buttons to go forwards and backwards in the cuelist.
+This is really easy, use the {% include console_button.html content="Go" %} and {% include console_button.html content="Stop" %} buttons to go forwards and backwards in the cue list.
 In the bottom right of the screen, the IDs of the currently active cue and the next cue can be seen.
 Check the next section on using the PSD

 ## Using the monitors
 The monitors on the console are a way to show more information than what is possible on the command line alone.
 They also allow for more diverse control.